-The following procedure explains how to operate the delayed-sweep feature and to determine the resulting apparent magnification factor.
+The following procedure explains how to operate the B Sweep in a nontriggered mode and to determine the resulting apparent magnification factor.

-1. Preset instrument controls and obtain a baseline trace.

-- Apply the signal to either vertical channel input connector and set the VERTICAL MODE switch to display the channel used. - 3.
-Set the appropriate VOLTS/DIV switch to produce a display of approximately 5 divisions in amplitude and center the display. - 4.
-Set the SEC/DIV switch to a sweep speed which displays at least one complete waveform cycle. - 5.
-Select INTENS HORIZONTAL MODE and set the DELAY TIME Range Selector switch for the appropriate delayed time.
-Adjust the MULTIPLIER control to position the start of the intensified zone to the portion of the display to be magnified.
+- 1. Preset instrument controls and obtain a baseline trace. - Apply the signal to either vertical channel input connector and set the VERTICAL MODE switch to display the channel used. - Set the appropriate VOLTS/DIV switch to produce a display of approximately 2- or 3-divisions in amplitude and center the display. - Set the A SEC/DIV switch to a sweep speed which displays at least one complete waveform cycle. - 5.
+Select ALT HORIZONTAL MODE.
+Adjust both the appropriate channel POSITION control and the A/B SWP SEP control to display the A trace above the B trace. - 6.
+Adjust the B DELAY TIME POSITION control to position the start of the intensified zone to the portion of the display to be magnified (see Figure 4-10).